braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/style_settings.md

 1. In the canvas area, select the background container.
 This is the scrollable section of your message.
 2. In the **Message styles** tab, turn on **Background image**.
-3. Add an image from your media library or enter the URL where your image is hosted.
+3. Add an image from your media library, or enter the URL where your image is hosted.

 {% alert tip %}
 If you're having trouble selecting a certain block, you can use the up arrow in the block's inline toolbar to move focus up to each parent block.